daniel-d7a/obsidian-vaults/Zettelkasten with obsidian/Glossary.md

 Temporary notes that we take every day, when we write something down, or take a note of something.

 # dataview
-A community plugin that allows us to aggregate data from our vaults using SQL like syntax, check [[dataview]]
+A community plugin that allows us to aggregate data from our vaults using SQL like syntax, check [[How to use dataview]]